churchofthought/rearc-data-quest/README.md

 Part 4)
 	Many python dependencies like Pandas are compiled for the platform specifically.
-	I wanted to render both an ipynb and HTML document every time the two files used for analysis changed.
+	I wanted to render both an executed ipynb and web-viewable HTML document every time the two files used for analysis changed.
 	I used Docker to create the AWS Python 3.9 environment so I could install all the dependencies necessary to re-execute the ipynb notebook, render it to HTML, and also interact with s3.
-	These dependencies include: papermill ipython jupyter boto3 s3fs

-# rearc-data-quest
+	By using pip install jupyter nbconvert pandas -t /tmp/modules, along with docker cp, I was able to pull the modules into my host OS

+	I used lambda layers to avoid having to republish the python modules every time we want to change the main code Layer size limits (250MB unpacked) meant I had to break up the dependencies into two layers.

+	[TODO Improvements]
+		Testing & error checking
+		Automation of lambda layer creation (docker + pip + chunking into layers)